shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 #### Task a - Handling of your data with Numpy
 First, we will learn how to use the library _numpy_ to handle and understand scientific data in python.

-<a href="Level 3 - Data Science/3a_numpy.ipynb">Click here to view worksheet</a>
+<a href="Level 3 - Data Science/3a_numpy.ipynb">Click here to view the Numpy worksheet</a>

 #### Task b - Using Pandas to load and inspect datasets
 Next, we will learn how to load in different types of data, inspect it to understand the basic needed preprocessing steps, and then do the preprocessing.
 For this, we will use the _pandas_ library.

-<a href="Level 3 - Data Science/3b_pandas.ipynb">Click here to view worksheet</a>
+<a href="Level 3 - Data Science/3b_pandas.ipynb">Click here to view the Pandas worksheet</a>

 #### Task c - Using Matplotlib ot visualise your data
-Last, we learn how to visualise that loaded data with _Matplotlib_, another very useful important library:
+Last, we learn how to handle a more specifically neuroscientific dataset and visualise it with _Matplotlib_, another very useful and important library:

-<a href="Level 3 - Data Science/3c_datasets.ipynb">Click here to view worksheet</a>
+<a href="Level 3 - Data Science/3c_datasets.ipynb">Click here to view the Matplotlib worksheet</a>
-#### Task c - Application of this to real-world datasets
-- tasks with different types of actually relevent datasets to the projects(look into spreadsheet)
-- load in these datasets, gather images, simple data visualisation?

 ## Next steps
  If you feel comfortable with Python already and would like to do some extra reading on data analysis for neuroscience in preparation for the course, take a look at the interesting stuff on this page <a href="https://github.com/wimmerlab/MBC_data_analysis/tree/main">tutorial on Python for neuroscience</a>